unruhe73/check-mysql-db-structure/README.md

 `debug` is optional and as default value is assigned to `False`.
 If you specify it as `True`, you'll get some debug output as the list of the parameters the class is using to compare the two databases.

 `write-log-to` is optional.
-If you specify it than, the outupt will be redirected to the log_filename file.
+If you specify it than the outupt will be redirected to the LOG_FILENAME file.

 More datails in the file usage.md.